croqaz/achaea.js/docs/State.md

 ## STATE.Me

 This contains info about the player.
 YOU!
-It contains your name, class, house, gold, hp, rift items, inventory items, wielded weapons, afflictions, defences, skills...
+It contains your name, class, house, gold, hp, rift items, inventory items, wielded weapons, afflictions, defences, skills... a ton more!

+All the [variables from Nexus](https://nexus.ironrealms.com/Predefined_variables) are also available in STATE.Me, but with different names.

 ## STATE.Room